equinor/gaussian-splatting-threejs-demo/README.md

 # gaussian-splatting-threejs-demo
-Gaussian Splatting demo made with Three.js
+Gaussian Splatting demo made with Three.js.
+This is a summer project for Summer Internship 2024.
+Since the project is completed, we will not accept contributions.
+Feel free to fork under the MIT license.

 ### Basic setup